Skip navigation

 Your electricity bills aren’t going to go down anytime soon, but they shouldn’t spike really high, either.
 Pay attention to how much you’re being charged per kWH on your electricity bills, and if that hasn’t changed but you’re still noticing an increased bill, something in your house is drawing additional power.

 While there’s a lot of variables at play here, it’s completely possible that your air conditioner is struggling and drawing extra power to compensate for it.
 Your average AC cycle is around 15–20 minutes, so time the next cycle (when it starts to when it shuts off in a single go).
-If it’s taking 25–30 minutes, it could be time to call for repair.
+If it’s taking 25–30 minutes, it could be time to schedule AC maintenance with a professional.

 These three classic signals that something is wrong mean you need to act ASAP.
 Your AC still works right now, which means that it hasn’t hit the point of full breakdown.
 When that happens, it becomes expensive to repair those extensive damages.
-Let’s take care of your air conditioner now so you don’t have to worry about it later.
+Let’s take care of your air conditioner now so you don’t have to worry about it later by understanding the importance of maintaining central AC.

 Contact The A/C Guy of Tampa Bay Inc. today to schedule your air conditioner repair as soon as possible and stop compromising on your comfort.